chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ---
-title: "Week 6: Wish I were the Steves"
+title: "Week 6: Wish I Were The Steves"
 date: 2025-10-13
 keywords: ["electronics", "pcb", "fabrication"]
 ---

 The legend goes that Steve Jobs and Steve Wozniak hand-built the first Apple-1 computers in their garage.
-This week, I'm going to learn how to hand-build something simpler, but in the same spirit: a custom microcontroller board.
+This week, I learned how to hand-build something simpler, but in the same spirit: a custom microcontroller board.

 ## Group assignment